glennsarti/glennsarti.github.io/_drafts/the-power-of-sharing.md

 # CAM + S ?
 **TODO Carebear image**

 Damon Edwards and John Willis coined the term [CAMS](http://itrevolution.com/devops-culture-part-1/) (Culture, Automation, Measurement and Sharing) back in 2010 at DevOpsDays Mountain View.
 Since then, many people have written about Culture, and a vast number of tools have been created for Automation and Measurement.
 However there is very little on the topic of Sharing.
 It’s obviously important otherwise it would be just CAM!
-Also it seems to be of equal importance otherwise it would be called CAMs.
+Looking further, it's not called CAMs either so Sharing must be of equal value and importance to CAM.

 **TODO** Segway into what does sharing mean

-# What does sharing mean?
+# What does Sharing mean?

 Culture, Automation and Measurement have a strong and obvious history...